RulesReasoning Rules for Term Constructs

 Exercise: 2 stars, standard, especially useful (triple_val')

 More interestingly, prove that triple_val is derivable from triple_val_minimal.
 Concretely, your goal is to prove triple_val' without unfolding the definition of triple.
-Use xsimpl, triple_val_minimal and the structural rules on triple such as triple_conseq_frame.
+Use triple_conseq_frame, triple_val_minimal, and xsimpl.

 Lemma triple_val' : ∀ v H Q,